Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Conclusions

 After renormalizing the one-pion-exchange potential in the Nogga--Timmermans--van Kolck power counting at leading order, we attempted Hartree--Fock calculations in $^{16}$O with a regularization cutoff $\Lambda$ up to 1500~MeV.
 The single-particle wave functions and the potential matrix elements are represented in a basis of plane waves confined in a cubic box of edge length several times larger than the nuclear radius and truncated according to the norm of the single-particle momentum.
 The largest relative momentum retained in the potential matrix elements thus identifies with this single-particle momentum cutoff.

 In this framework we first highlighted the strong sensitivity of the Hartree--Fock ground-state solution to the regularization cutoff $\Lambda$ as a direct consequence of the running of the low-energy constants in partial-wave channels where the one-pion-exchange potential is attractive and singular (exhibiting a limit-cycle-like behavior).
 In particular we identified the $^3S_1$ counter-term as being dominantly responsible for either an extremely attractive or a strongly repulsive renormalized potential.
-In addition to this behavior the two-nucleon renormalized potential can yield spurious deeply bound states in the two-nucleon system, which requires a correction in order to remove the unphysical excess of attraction above some value of $\Lambda$.
+In addition to this behavior, the two-nucleon renormalized potential can yield spurious deeply bound states in the two-nucleon system, which requires a correction in order to remove the unphysical excess of attraction above some value of $\Lambda$.
 This is done by adding to the potential the projectors on the spurious bound states with a weight playing the role of an energy shift.
 We analyzed the effect on the Hartree--Fock ground-state solution of the corrected potential as a function of the energy shift and the partial-wave channel.
 We found a weak dependence on the $^3D_2$ energy shift, making so-corrected Hartree--Fock calculations meaningful.
 However, in stark contrast, even a modest energy shift in the $^3S_1$ or $^3P_0$ channels completely suppresses nuclear binding in the Hartree--Fock solution.

-From this study we conclude that one cannot build a Hartree--Fock solution free of spurious bound state effects that can serve as a reference state for many-body approaches such as coupled cluster or in-medium SRG.
+From this study we conclude that one cannot build a Hartree--Fock solution free of spurious-bound-state effects that can serve as a reference state for many-body approaches such as coupled cluster or in-medium SRG.
 The treatment of the spurious bound states has thus to be implemented at least partly beyond Hartree--Fock.
-This requires to be able to perform calculations (at the Hartree--Fock level and beyond) with a high UV cutoff, which is very challenging (see, e.g., Ref.~\cite{Yang21_arXiv2109.13303v1}).
+We showed that a partial treatment of the corrected two-nucleon potential at the Hartree--Fock level can be done with a single-particle basis with a momentum cutoff significantly below the regularization cutoff $\Lambda$ of the potential.
+This makes feasible such partly corrected calculations even for high values of $\Lambda$.
+However the remaining part of the corrected two-nucleon potential has to be treated beyond the Hartree--Fock approximation and this requires high momentum truncations, which is extremely challenging (see, e.g., Ref.~\cite{Yang21_arXiv2109.13303v1}).